 Are Hostas Deer Resistant?

-Most hostas species are a favorite snack for a deer and don’t offer much in terms of deer resistance.
+Most hostas species are one of a deer’s favorite snacks and the plant itself doesn’t offer much in terms of deer resistance.

 You can protect plants with strong scents, a tall fence, and even some deer netting.